-- Recent Excavations in Fort Ward Park.
-Work now taking place focuses on the 20th century African American community.
+Recent Excavations in Fort Ward Park.
+Work in 2013 focused on the 20th century African American community.
 The first archaeological investigation in Alexandria was conducted at Fort Ward in 1961.
 Learn about the history and archaeology at Fort Ward Park, with a summary of the first excavation of the Civil War bastion in 1961, and full site reports and other studies, and oral histories.
 Read The Fort Heritage Trail Brochure, see a preview of the trail signage, or visit the sites in Fort Ward Park.

 - Potomac Yard History and Archaeology: See a preview of the seven historical signs placed at Potomac Yard in 2012 (or visit the site to see the signs in person).
 Throughout ongoing development of Potomac Yard, the Office of Historic Alexandria has been committed to preserving its history.
 Learn more about the Potomac Yard planning and development process, and read a history of the site by Francine Bromberg, Archaeologist for Alexandria Archaeology.